gbote/CodePlatoon/django-cars-and-brands/readme.md

 # Cars and Brands

-We are going to create a nested CRUD app that focuses on creating cars and their corresponding brands.
-Make it look nice and make sure your code is clean!
-Best of luck!
+I created a nested CRUD app that focuses on creating cars and their corresponding brands.
+I tried my best to make it look nice and make sure the code is clean!

-Here are our recommended steps for creating CRUD apps:
+Recommended steps for creating CRUD apps:
 1. Schema
 2. Migrations
 3. Models